SwedbankPay/developer.swedbankpay.com/_includes/custom-styling.md

 {% include alert.html type="warning" icon="warning" body="This feature is only
 available for merchants who have a specific agreement with Swedbank Pay." %}

-Custom styling allows you to make adjustments to the payment UI so it fits your company profile even better.
+Custom styling allows you to make adjustments to the payment UI so it blends with your online store's existing design.
 It is available for all implementations, but only when using Seamless View.

-Please note that it is your responsibility that a custom styled payment UI is still WCAG compliant.
+Please note that it is your responsibility that a custom styled payment UI still meets the accessability requirements (read more about WCAG by clicking the link below).

 ## Customizable Elements

-After the arrival of our [WCAG compliant payment UI][wcag-presentation], the elements you can adjust are listed below.
+With the arrival of our [accessability compliant payment UI][wcag-presentation], the elements you can adjust are related to the CTA button.
+Here's what you can do!

-### The background color of the primary button
+### The background color of the CTA button

-The primary button has three different states with different colors during the payment process.
+The CTA button has three different states with different colors during the payment process.
 They are all adjustable.

 The states are **disabled** (before the payer has entered all their (valid)